A contract must satisfy the following criteria in order to be accounted for under IFRS 15 (IFRS 15.9):

 Revenue without a contract

-If the above condition for revenue recognition is not met, consideration received is recognised as liability representing the entity’s obligation to either transfer goods or services in the future or refund the consideration received.
-See Example 1 accompanying IFRS 15.
+If the above conditions for revenue recognition are not met, consideration received is recognised as a liability representing the entity’s obligation to either transfer goods or services in the future or refund the consideration received.
+See also Example 1 accompanying IFRS 15.

 More about IFRS 15